List of Mumbai City FC seasons: Seasons

 The Islanders started to play in the Indian Super League from its inception in 2014.
 They were one of the eight founding teams of the league.
-From 2017-18 season onwards, two more teams were added into the league.
+From 2017–18 season onwards, two more teams were added into the league.
 The Super Cup did not exist for the first three seasons until it was introduced in 2017.
 In 2020, one more club joined the league.

 In August 2022, the Islanders announced their participation in Durand Cup, which is the oldest existing football tournament in Asia and 3rd oldest existing professional club football tournament in the world.

+In the 2022–23 season, the club went on a record-breaking streak on their way to winning the ISL Shield, breaking the records for: